Prostate Cancer: Glossary

 Cryopreservation: the process of freezing and storing sperm or embryos for later use

 Cryotherapy: a treatment for men with prostate cancer (and those with recurrent prostate cancer after radiation therapy) that involves freezing and thawing of the prostate in a minor outpatient surgical procedure using prostate ultrasound.
-This technique enables freezing and thawing of the prostate to destroy prostate cancer cells and normal prostate tissue without affecting the vital strictures that surround the prostate gland, such as the bladder, rectum, and urinary sphincter muscle.
+This technique enables freezing and thawing of the prostate to destroy prostate cancer cells and normal prostate tissue without affecting the vital body parts around the prostate gland, such as the bladder, rectum, and urinary sphincter muscle.

 Cystectomy: removal of the bladder with surgery

-Cystitis: inflammation of the bladder, which may be caused by infection.
-Also called interstitial cystitis
+Cystitis: inflammation of the bladder, which may be caused by infection

-Cytoscope: tube-like device containing a light and viewing lens.
-A cytoscope is inserted into the urethra to examine the urethra, bladder, and prostate.
+Cystoscope: tube-like device containing a light and a viewing lens.
+A cystoscope is inserted into the urethra to examine the urethra, bladder, and prostate.

 Digital rectal exam (DRE): a screening test used to detect prostate cancer in its early stages.
-Because the prostate is an internal organ, the physician cannot look at it directly.
 The prostate lies in front of the rectum, and the doctor can feel it by inserting a gloved, lubricated finger into the rectum.
 The doctor will feel the prostate for hard, lumpy, or abnormal areas and to determine whether the prostate is enlarged.